sagemath/sagewiki_to_gh-2022-10-10/days3/talks.md

 might be interested in.
 So, using SD2 for examples again, we'd have
 David Harvey's talk on SAGE Architecture, and in the afternoon,
 Martin Albrecht's talk on F4.

+The colloquium talks listed above are two slots for talks of
+general interest, but not necessarily about SAGE.
+A good example
+would be Bill Page's AXIOM talk at SD2.
+These will be dependent on
+finding the right speakers & topics.